biniamhabtamu/ChatBotEdusphere/ChatBot/README.md

 For the frontend of our application, we will be using HTML, CSS, and JavaScript to create a visually appealing and interactive chat interface.
 Additionally, we will be using jQuery to handle the HTTP requests that are made to the backend server.

-Throughout the tutorial, I will provide step-by-step instructions on how to set up your development environment, install the necessary dependencies, and create the required files and code for the application.
+ I will provide step-by-step instructions on how to set up your development environment, install the necessary dependencies, and create the required files and code for the application.
 I will also explain how to train and fine-tune the DialoGPT model to improve the accuracy of its responses.

  you will have a fully functional chatbot that can engage in conversations with users, and you will have gained valuable experience in using Microsoft DialoGPT, Flask, and web development technologies such as HTML, CSS, and JavaScript.